istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 **Isolation for security or compliance**: Are you required to control all the traffic that enters your cluster **at the point of entrance**, for example at the Ingres Gateway?

-**Common trust**: Can you setup a common CA root for your meshes?
+**Common trust**: Can you setup a common CA root for your clusters?
 Will you perform authentication by Istio [mutual TLS](/docs/concepts/security/#mutual-tls-authentication) or will you use access tokens like [JWT](https://istio.io/docs/concepts/security/#origin-authentication)?